4drian3d/MCKotlin/README.md

 # MCKotlin

 Get the ability to run and develop Kotlin plugins on your Minecraft server or proxy

-## Requirements
-- Java 17+

 ## Compatibility
 - Velocity 3+